federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 ### Question 1

-_What are some of the advantages & disadvantages of cameras, lidar and radar?
+_What are some of the advantages & disadvantages of cameras, LiDAR and radar?
 What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?_

 #### Follow-up